San Francisco December 08, 2022

 While they aren't exactly

-hidden, but we can't ignore San Francisco's most prominent feature(s).
-The number of actual hills in San Francisco depends on how you actually define a “hill,” and so the official count falls somewhere between 42 (according to 1959’s “Hills of San Francisco) and over 50.
-Either way, they give the city so much of its beauty and charm, and keep its residents in tip-top shape.
+are some of the city's most prominent features.
+The number of actual hills in San Francisco depends on how you define a “hill.”
+The estimated count falls between 42 and 50.
+Either way, they give the city so much of its beauty and charm.
+Yet, one of the many reasons why residents tend to stay in tip-top shape.

 2. Karl the Fog

-As it eerily creeps across the city, enveloping us in its mystical vapors, the fog in San Francisco is like nothing else—it even has a name and a Twitter account, for cryin' out loud:
+As it eerily creeps across the city, enveloping us in its mystical vapors, the fog in San Francisco is like nothing else.
+It even has a name and a Twitter account!
+The best time to experience

-Even taking out all the manmade wonders: the Cliff House, the Sutro Baths ruins, the Golden Gate Bridge, and this
+Even taking out all the manmade wonders such as the Cliff House, the Sutro Baths ruins, the Golden Gate Bridge, and this

-, walking along the Coastal Trail—lined with cypress trees from Lands End to Lincoln Park—and further up to the Batteries To Bluffs Trails, which will have you weaving your way up and down the coastline, is truly a nature lover's paradise.
+, walking along the Coastal Trail will have you weaving your way up and down the coastline.
+It's truly a nature lover's paradise.

-Beautiful beaches line the northern and western edges of San Francisco, including the expansive Ocean Beach; the hidden gems of China Beach, Mile Rock Beach, and Marshall Beach; and the beautiful Baker Beach with its spectacular views of the Golden Gate Bridge and Marin Headlands.
-Hint: You can catch them all if you follow the trails mentioned in #3.
+line the northern and western edges of San Francisco, including the expansive Ocean Beach; the hidden gems of China Beach, Mile Rock Beach, and Marshall Beach.
+There's also the beautiful Baker Beach with its spectacular views of the Golden Gate Bridge and Marin Headlands.
+Hint: You can get to all of these natural attractions in San Francisco if you follow the trails mentioned in #3.